Dog and RV on beach

 Renting with Outdoorsy

-I began my search with a specific rig in mind: Class C. I had flipped my truck into an adorable Kia Soul, which meant that towing was out of the question.
+I began my searCh with a specific rig in mind: Class C. I had flipped my truck into an adorable Kia Soul, which meant that towing was out of the question.
 And I was curious about what it would be like to have a driveable instead.

 My Mission